jdlich/cas-docs/content/chapters/07-services-management.md

 ### Configuring URLs to the Services Management UI in cas.properties ###

-__Tip__: If your CAS server is deployed to `http://localhost:8080` (as in, say, you've naively deployed CAS to an unconfigured Tomcat instance installed on your local computer) and you're not yet using SSL, then you need not change any of the _cas.properties_ properties.
+<p class="tip">TIP: If your CAS server is deployed to `http://localhost:8080` (as in, say, you've naively deployed CAS to an unconfigured Tomcat instance installed on your local computer) and you're not yet using SSL, then you need not change any of the _cas.properties_ properties.</p>

 The file _cas.properties_ includes several properties that configure CAS to know the URL to its own services management feature and to its own CAS server endpoints .
 These URLs configure the use of Spring Security to secure access to the administrative panes.